avrilcoghlan/vibriowatch/docs/source/mlst.rst

 .. _Octavia et al 2013: https://pubmed.ncbi.nlm.nih.gov/23776471/

-Sometimes you will see that the sequence type of an isolate does not start with 'ST', but instead with a '*' symbol.
+Sometimes you will see that the sequence type of an isolate does not start with 'ST', but instead with an asterisk symbol.
 This means that it is a novel sequence type that has not been included in the *V. cholerae* MLST scheme.

 How to view MLST information for your isolate
 ---------------------------------------------